 Most parents serve portions that are too large and this can easily overwhelm a child.
 The easiest thing for the child to do is avoid trying the new food altogether.

-Creating a mealtime schedule is vital to avoid grazing and snacking too close to meal time.
-Assess a good time before meals to cut back on snacking, this will allow that your child has an appetite for his meals.
+Creating a mealtime schedule is vital to avoid grazing and snacking too close to mealtime.
+Assess a good time to cut back on snacking about 2 hours before meals.
+This will allow enough time for an appetite to develop.

 Many kids refuse to try foods because they are afraid of disappointing us when they truly don’t’ like something.
 Or worse, parents have built up so much pressure to trying something by “taking a bite” that a child literally gets stage fright from the pressure.

 Pressuring our kids to eat or try new things is not a long-term solution.
 Instead, it causes the child to feel angst towards unfamiliar foods.
 Creating a no-pressure environment is key for long-term success.

 Many households have the “one bite rule” or a “no thank you” rule or another similar tactic when it comes to trying new foods.